-If you are riding in a car, stop every 30 minutes and get out to stretch and walk.
+If you are riding in a car, stop every 30 minutes to get out to stretch and walk.
 Do your ankle pumping exercises while you are riding in the car.

-At about four weeks, once you have complete control of your operative shoulder and are no longer taking pain medication, your doctor may permit you to drive a vehicle.
-You may not be allowed to drive while wearing a sling.
+At about four weeks, once you have complete control of your operative leg and are no longer taking pain medication, your doctor may permit you to drive a vehicle.